-- 3. Time commitment for preparation- Teachers are extremely hard-working and busy individuals who commit extra time beyond typical education duties to achieve program success.
+- 2. Funding or costs: The program cost is an obvious barrier for many schools but specifically for schools from lower-income areas.
+The need for supplies, food, and transportation often amounts to insurmountable barriers.
+Schools that are repeat participants are able to acquire items that can be reused over time, however for schools just starting to explore Fort programs, there is a high cost to enter the cycle of annual programs.
+There is also the concern of for-hire vendors who can provide entertainment and experiences beyond the state facilitated program that may not be an option for all schools due to the extra costs. - 3.
+Time commitment for preparation: Teachers are extremely hard-working and busy individuals who commit extra time beyond typical education duties to achieve program success.
 Recruiting, organizing, and communicating with parents to assign duties, facilitate supply purchases, and prepare materials all put a strain on teachers' time.
 Parents also are busy and have work and other commitments.
 Also, finding parents willing and able to commit significant time to prepare for delivery of an engaging interpretive program is a concern for many teachers. - 4.
-Travel or distance By nature, the ELP/ESP becomes limited to schools within a short driving distance.
+Travel or distance: By nature, the ELP/ESP becomes limited to schools within a short driving distance.
 Sometimes complicated travel itineraries beyond the overnight at the Fort create another barrier for schools a bit further away.
 The early morning program start is not possible for schools that aren't located nearby. - 5.
-District approval and scheduling Teachers may struggle with getting district approval to schedule the trip when many districts' resources are limited.
+District approval and scheduling: Teachers may struggle with getting district approval to schedule the trip when many districts' resources are limited.

-Ongoing consultation with teachers and learning institutions will be needed to identify barriers to school-based interpretive services at Sutter's Fort.
+Ongoing consultation with teachers and learning institutions will be needed to further identify and address barriers to school-based interpretive services at Sutter's Fort.